-I appreciate you taking the time to share your priorities with me when I come to your door, and I look forward to working with you in the coming months.
+Thank you for taking the time to share your priorities with me when I come to your door, and I look forward to working with you in the coming months.

 Representative JoAnn Ward

-Representing Minnesota District 53A (Landfall, eastern Maplewood, southern Oakdale, and western Woodbury)
+Representing Minnesota District 53A (Landfall, southern Maplewood, southern Oakdale, and western Woodbury)

 P.S.
 Remember that Minnesota has passed no-excuse absentee voting as well!
 You can vote any time from now until election day.